D1Dolan/D1Dolan/README.md

 ## Hi there 👋

 # Bio
 Just a little bit about myself.
 Currently, I am a senior at Washington & Lee University in Lexington, Virginia.
 In school I am studying mathematics and data science.
 Some projects I've worked on include statistics in boxing with R and SQL database management.
+Some of these projects will be available on here in the coming weeks.

 <!--
 **D1Dolan/D1Dolan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.